‘Vanderpump Rules’ Star Lala Kent And Fiance Randall Emmett Gush Over One Another On Instagram

-Lala Kent and Randall Emmett recently spent several days apart and on Instagram, it was evident that the longtime couple was seriously missing one another.
+Lala Kent and Randall Emmett recently spent several days apart, and on Instagram, it was evident that the longtime couple was seriously missing one another.

 Over the weekend, as they prepared to reunite, the Vanderpump Rules cast member and her movie producer fiancé shared photo posts and messages about the other with their fans and followers.

-“I get to be his wife,” Kent wrote in the caption of her photo, which was shared on Sunday, November 3.
+“I get to be his wife,” Kent wrote in the caption of her photo, which was posted on Sunday, November 3.

 With Kent’s message, she included the same photo she used to go public with Emmett in early 2018.
-As fans of Vanderpump Rules may recall, Kent and Emmett kept their romance on the down-low until after his divorce from first wife Ambyr Childers, the mother of his two daughters, was finalized.
+As fans of Vanderpump Rules may recall, Kent and Emmett kept their romance on the down low until after his divorce from first wife Ambyr Childers, the mother of his two daughters, was finalized.

 At the time that Kent and Emmett went public with one another, they were in Emmett’s hometown of Miami, Florida, where they were ringing in the New Year together.
 Months later, during a trip to Cabo San Lucas, Emmett proposed to Kent on the beach.